Realization of fermionic Laughlin state on a quantum processor: The Model

-In this protocol, the terms in $H_{\text{eff}}$ are selected following two criteria: (i) quantitative fidelity of wavefunction, and (ii) qualitative preservation of topology, entanglement, and symmetry.
-The first criteria is universal for quantum simulations of molecules and materials.
-The terms in $H_{\text{eff}}$ may be identified heuristically by their large $|c_j|$, which determine the term’s energy scale.
+In this protocol, the terms in $H_{\text{eff}}$ are selected and validated following two criteria: (i) quantitative fidelity of wavefunction, and (ii) qualitative preservation of topology, entanglement, and symmetry.
+The first criteria is universal for quantum simulations of molecules and solids.
+The terms in $H_{\text{eff}}$ may be identified heuristically by their large $|V_{km}|$, which determine the term’s energy scale.
 Their validity can be further verified via ED within computationally viable regimes, by comparing the wavefunction overlap and low-energy spectra of $H_{\text{eff}}$ and $H$.
 The second criteria is specific for the topologically ordered states.
 Qualitatively, we ensure the target state retains its defining properties—such as symmetry and topological order by verifying that $H_{\text{eff}}$ belongs to the same topological class as $H$, using topological invariants, entanglement entropy, or symmetry classifications.

-Since FQH states are governed by short-range correlations, we expand Eq. \ref{eqn:LaughlinExactGSHam} by interaction range $(k + m)$ and evaluate the fidelity $\mathcal{F}$, defined as the wavefunction overlap between the Laughlin state and the ground state of $H_{\text{eff}}$ consisting of truncated interactions.
+Since FQH states are governed by short-range correlations, we expand Eq.~\eqref{eqn:LaughlinExactGSHam} by interaction range $(k + m)$ and evaluate the fidelity $\mathcal{F}$, defined as the wavefunction overlap between the Laughlin state and the ground state of $H_{\text{eff}}$ consisting of truncated interactions as a comparative diagnostic across truncation ranges, rather than as an absolute threshold.
 This quantifies how well $H_{\text{eff}}$ captures the Laughlin state's key features.
 Fig. \ref{fig:wfc_overlap}(b) shows that from the TT limit to $L_y < 7$, all truncations regardless of the interaction range yield high fidelity.
 But as we approach the isotropic geometry regime $L_y \approx 10$, the Laughlin state's strong correlation and long-range entanglement kicks in.
 As a result, $\mathcal{F}$ drops at significantly different rate depending on the truncations range.
 With only the lowest-order scattering $(k + m \le 3)$, $\mathcal{F}$ drops to $0.8$ at $L_y = 10$ for system with number of electrons $N_e = 6$, whereas including longer-range interactions $(k + m \le 4,5)$ increases $\mathcal{F}$ to 0.95 and essentially 1.0, respectively.
-The fidelity naturally decays with $N_e$ due to the orthogonality catastrophe of many-body systems \cite{kohn_nobel_1999, anderson_infrared_1967}.